 3 Development of a 'statement of proposal' for the 'special consultative procedure'.
 There would need to be one agreed 'statement of proposal' for the three councils.
 LGA 2002 has very specific information requirements including a description of 'the issue' and analysis of; The reasonably practicable options considered to address the issue; An analysis of each of the options in terms of: Present and future social economic, environmental and cultural wellbeing; The extent to which community outcomes would be promoted or achieved; The impact of each option on the local authority's capacity to meet statutory obligations - now and in the future; Any other matters that are relevant - this might include risk, rate impact and other general matters.
-Notes: The analysis would need to respond to each of these matters, for each council.
+Notes: This analysis would need to respond to each of these matters, for each council.
 The above Statement of Proposal will be reasonably complex to construct and quite comprehensive.
-Given the earlier comments in this report it will not be a very compelling proposal for public consultation. \$20 - \$40 4 Appointment of a joint-committee to hear and consider submissions.
+Given the earlier comments in this report it will not be a very compelling proposal for public consultation.
+A summary of the 'statement of proposal' must be prepared and circulated widely.
+There must be consultation with all parties that might be affected by or have an interest in the matter. \$20 - \$40 4 Appointment of a joint-committee to hear and consider submissions.
 Someone will need to analyse submissions received and prepare appropriate reports.
 The councils may prefer that this be done by a neutral third party. \$5 - \$10 5 Formation of a company (assuming adoption of the proposal).
 Mainly legal cost. \$5 - \$10 6 Negotiation of service level agreements between the company and the local authorities setting out: - Services to be provided - Cost of services; - Service reporting - Quality management.
-Mainly legal cost. \$5 - \$10 s.56: "Consultation required before council-controlled organisation established".
-Requires an SCP process before a CCO can be established.
+Mainly legal cost. \$5 - \$10